 OUR MISSION

-The mission of The Waterfall Center for Bioregional Learning is to serve as a virtual information and community organizing hub which will facilitate collaborations, partnerships, and collective decision making for the protection of the land, water, ecology, cultures and communities of Skóhare (the Schoharie Valley) and connected bioregions.
+The mission of The Waterfall Center for Bioregional Learning is to serve as an information and community organizing hub which will facilitate collaborations, partnerships, and collective decision making for the protection of the land, water, ecology, cultures and communities of Skóhare (the Schoharie Valley) and connected bioregions.

 The Center is currently a virtual community with regular in person gatherings that provides a trans-disciplinary workspace and knowledge networking hub for data collection from trusted local sources, civically engaged research, innovation, communication and meaningful local action.
 Our goal is to help catalyze a flourishing, climate-resilient bioregion as we engage and empower citizens to care for their unique environments.